TheArturthur/CoppermindScraper/Cosmere/Wind and Truth.md

 More of Roshar's queer characters will be canonized in the book, including Renarin and Rlain.
 The planned ending was based upon the ending he planned out for an RPG in 1999, and has been in the outline from the start.
 Brandon hopes that it will land right with people and recontextualize many important moments in the series.
 The old Vorin philosophy of body focus will be relevant for a small thing happening in this book.
 Over time, Tor released continuously less pixelated versions of the US cover of *Wind and Truth*.
-As of 23/8/24, the unpixelated cover has yet to be revealed.
+As of August 28th 2024, the unpixelated cover has yet to be revealed.
-It is likely that [[Michael Whelan\|Michael Whelan]] will create the cover art, similar to the previous books in the series.
+The cover will be done by [[Michael Whelan\|Michael Whelan]].
 ### Concept art
 A couple of pieces of concept art were commissioned by Dragonsteel for the book.